Trevor Story Preview, Player Props: Red Sox vs. Nationals

-Trevor Story -- 0-for-3 in his most recent game -- will be in action for the Boston Red Sox against the Washington Nationals, with MacKenzie Gore on the hill, on August 16 at 7:05 PM ET.
+The Boston Red Sox and Trevor Story, who went 0-for-4 last time in action, battle Patrick Corbin and the Washington Nationals at Nationals Park, Thursday at 4:05 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Nationals.
+In his previous game he had a hitless showing (0-for-4) against the Nationals.

 Trevor Story Game Info & Props vs. the Nationals